-Down Ampney C of E Primary School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard:
+Down Ampney Primary School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard:

-- 1. A spreadsheet is sent to the SLT and attendance officer detailing weekly and annual attendance to date. - Attendance is discussed by classroom teachers and pupils record their attendance in their planners.
-Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
+- 1. A spreadsheet is sent to the headteacher detailing weekly and annual attendance to date - 2.
+Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the headteacher. - 3.
 Contact is made with parents on the first day of absence for any pupil absence not reported.
 'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance officer daily. - 4.
 Contact is made to the parents of any pupils marked using the N code.
 Any N codes not established after a week are recorded as an unauthorised absence. - 5.
-If a pupil's attendance falls to 96 percent, the attendance officer speaks to the pupil in school to discuss any issues or problems to ascertain how the school can help to improve their attendance.
+If a pupil's attendance falls to 95 percent, the attendance officer speaks to the pupil in school to discuss any issues or problems to ascertain how the school can help to improve their attendance.
 The attendance officer also makes a phone call home to discuss this with parents, if necessary. - 6.
-If a pupil's attendance falls below 93 percent, a letter is sent home raising concerns that their attendance has fallen below the school's expected standard.
-The letter also has an attached leaflet outlining how parents can work with the school and their child to improve attendance. - 7.
-If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 8.
-The pupil's attendance is monitored for two-weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child.
-If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be required to the local education welfare officer (EWO), who will then conduct a home visit. - After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
-Monitoring and communication with the parents continues until attendance stabilises to 96 percent. - 10.
-If targets are not met, the classroom teacher makes a referral to the EWO.
-Education welfare protocol is followed, and a parental contract is drawn up.
-A four-week monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued.
+If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance officer contacts the parents to discuss this. - 7.
+The pupil's attendance is monitored for two weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child. - 8.
+After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
+Monitoring and communication with the parents continues until attendance stabilises to 96 percent. - If targets are not met, the classroom teacher makes a referral to GCC.
+A four-week monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued. - 10.
+The school also has an attendance action plan which outlines measures to improve attendance.